composer/composer/doc/03-cli.md

 ### COMPOSER_ROOT_VERSION

-By setting this var you can specify the version of the root package, if it can not be guessed from VCS info and is not present in `composer.json`.
+By setting this var you can specify the version of the root package, if it cannot be guessed from VCS info and is not present in `composer.json`.

 ### COMPOSER_VENDOR_DIR